 Living life?
 Try and improve something small just 1% per day.

-People get excited by more.
-People get excited by complexity.
-People get excited by the idea that something can be perfect but there is no such thing.
+We get excited by more.
+We get excited by complexity.
+We get excited by the idea that something can be perfect but there is no such thing.

 Done is better than perfect.